jrc03c/js-math-tools/readme.md

 ### `DataFrame.append(x, axis=0)`

 Returns a copy of the original `DataFrame` with `x` appended to it.
-Vectors, matrices, `Series`, and `DataFrame` values can all be passed as `x`.
 Possible `axis` values are 0 and 1, where 0 indicates that the row(s) of `x` should be stacked beneath the rows of the original `DataFrame`, and 1 indicates that the row(s) of `x` should be placed to the right of the rows of the original `DataFrame`.
 For example:

 ```js
 const x = new DataFrame({ foo: [2, 3, 4], bar: [5, 6, 7] })